Raccoon-King/dws/README.md

 # Document Scanning Rules Engine

 This repository provides a minimal in-memory rules engine and HTTP service.
-It ingests uploaded documents (PDF, HTML, plain text, or YAML), normalizes them to text, evaluates that text against a configurable set of regex-based rules, and returns structured findings.
+It ingests uploaded documents (PDF, HTML, plain text, YAML, JSON, XML, or DOCX), normalizes them to text, evaluates that text against a configurable set of regex-based rules, and returns structured findings.

 ## Development